owaspsamm/website/content/en/samm-identity/design-system.md

 ## JS Conventions

 - **Page-specific behaviour** lives in `assets/js/<name>.js`.
 Loaded by the template's `{{ define "scripts" }}` block via Hugo Pipes: `resources.Get | minify | fingerprint`, with `defer` and `integrity`.
 Mirror the CSS pattern in `baseof.html`.
 - **Shared behaviour** loaded by multiple templates lives in its own file (e.g. `docs-sidebar.js` is loaded by every docs/model template).
-Don't duplicate logic across page-specific files — extract to a shared file and include it.
+Don't duplicate logic across page-specific files: extract to a shared file and include it.
-- **Global interactions** stay inline at the bottom of `baseof.html` — site nav, dropdowns, banner icons, model nav persistence.
+- **Global interactions** live in `assets/js/global.js`, loaded by `baseof.html` via Hugo Pipes with `defer`: site nav, dropdowns, banner icons, model nav persistence.
 - **Cookie-consent** is a hand-managed `static/js/cookie-consent.js` because of its specific load timing; not part of the Hugo Pipes flow.
 - Each external script wraps its body in `document.addEventListener('DOMContentLoaded', function () { ... })` for safety, even though `defer` makes it nearly redundant.
 - No bundler, no transpiler, no framework.
 Plain ES5-compatible JS.
-Each file is self-contained — no `import`/`export`.
+Each file is self-contained: no `import`/`export`.

 ## External Links

 Links to external sites use `target="_blank" rel="noopener noreferrer"` with an inline SVG icon (`.external-link-icon`).

-## Content Guidelines

-- No passive voice
-- No em-dashes: use colons or commas instead
-- Direct, confident tone
-- No hedging language